30350n/free2ki/README.md

 ## Other Projects

-- I've created all the 3D models of the [protorack-kicad](https://github.com/30350n/protorack-kicad) KiCad library, which contains all the custom symbols and footprints I use for eurorack module development, using this workbench.
+- All the 3D models of the [protorack-kicad](https://github.com/30350n/protorack-kicad) KiCad library, which contains all the custom symbols and footprints I use for eurorack module development, have been created using this workbench.

-- My [pcb2blender](https://github.com/30350n/pcb2blender) workflow makes use of the [mat4cad](https://github.com/30350n/mat4cad) materials that this workbench lets you apply to your models.
-These materials will be recognized by Blender and depending on the material type, different procedural textures/features will be used in Blender, making your models look more realistic.
+- The [pcb2blender](https://github.com/30350n/pcb2blender) workflow makes use of the [mat4cad](https://github.com/30350n/mat4cad) materials that this workbench lets you apply to your models.
+These materials will be recognized by Blender, and depending on the material type, different procedural textures/features will be used in Blender, making your models look more realistic.